s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

-silicate-mix (*N*\ =31,880; 56 MB): Same temperatures and optical depth as corundum-mix but with 4% iron grains from `Henning et al. (1995)`_, and different fractions of the oxygen-rich, oxygen-deficient from `Ossenkopf et al. (1992)`_ and crystalline silicates from `Jaeger et al. (1994)`_.
+silicate-mix (*N*\ =31,880; 56 MB): Same temperatures and optical depth as corundum-mix but with 4% iron grains from `Henning et al. (1995)`_, and different fractions of the oxygen-rich and oxygen-deficient grains from `Ossenkopf et al. (1992)`_ and crystalline silicates from `Jaeger et al. (1994)`_.
 The fractions for each grain type are 0, 16, 24, 38, 42, 56, 64, 80% for the oxygen-rich and oxygen-deficient silicates with the remainder filled with